Brunoengi/design-system/README.md

-import { Disclosure, DisclosureProps } from "sosec-ds" import { Divider, DividerProps } from "sosec-ds" import { Input, InputProps } from "sosec-ds" import { InputGroup, InputGroupProps } from "sosec-ds" import { Math, MathProps } from "sosec-ds" import { Modal, ModalProps } from "sosec-ds" import { Select, SelectProps } from "sosec-ds" import { Typography, TypographyProps } from "sosec-ds"
+import { Disclosure, DisclosureProps } from "sosec-ds" import { Divider, DividerProps } from "sosec-ds" import { Input, InputProps } from "sosec-ds" import { Math, MathProps } from "sosec-ds" import { Modal, ModalProps } from "sosec-ds" import { Select, SelectProps } from "sosec-ds" import { Typography, TypographyProps } from "sosec-ds" import { Table, TableProps } from "sosec-ds" import { Title, TitleProps } from "sosec-ds" import { Sidebar, SidebarProps } from "sosec-ds" import { InputGroup, InputGroupProps } from "sosec-ds"

 ```